jeffreykegler/old_kollos/notes/misc/strand.md

   Work items are either Earley items in the suffix, or bocage nodes in the prefix.
-  Since the number of Earley items in a strand, and the number nodes in the bocage, are both know, either a fixed size stack or a dynamicly sized one could be used.
+  Since the number of Earley items in a strand, and the number nodes in the bocage, are both known, either a fixed size stack or a dynamicly sized one could be used.

 * The memoization of the bocage nodes,